DragonRoyal/Periodic-Table/readme.md

 - Quiz: Test your knowledge of the periodic table with a fun and educational quiz that covers topics such as element properties, electron configurations, and more.
 - User Accounts: Create a personal account to save your quiz scores, track your progress, and unlock additional features.

+# Roadmap

+## Week 1 (starting from 5/13/2023)

+- **Login page**
+  - Finish login page frontend
+  - Finish resitration page frontend

+- **Database**
+  - Connect and set database connections
+  - check for security vulnerabilities

+## Week 2

+- **More Database**
+  - link html login page to rust backend (database)
+  - Make passwords have minimum lengths

+- **Bug Squash**
+  - add "Error handing" to check if you put a valid email / password
+  - Check for bugs

+## Week 3

+- **Frontpage**
+  - Make a frontpage will all 118 elemements each linking to a page about the element

+## Week 4

+- **Make accounts "useful"**
+  - Make a user dashboard
+  - Make it look nice

+- **Other**
+  - Make a "you do not have access" error message
+  - incorporate this to other pages

+## Week 5

+- **Quizzes"**
+  - Make quizzes about the elements
+  - Polish the quizzes

+- **Json**
+  - Find/make a json file with facts about elements then make the quizzes use that

+## Week 6

+- **Quiz to Account"**
+  - Add quizzes "stats" to the dashboard

+- **Maybe**
+  - Make it possible for users to customize the dashboard with markdown?

+## Week 7

+- **Adding embeds**
+  - Make a dashboard embedded
+  - Make embeds for other elements/pages

+## Week 7+

+- **Optimise**
+  - Optimise backend and database
+  - Optimise html, css and javascript files along with images
+- **Polish**
+  - Make all element pages look more polished
+  - Make the rest of the pages look better

 ## Getting Started

 As of now this website is a work in progress and very early in its development and has not been ported yet.
 Feel free to contribute